-Australian visual artist and author, Katherine Boland lives on the Far South Coast of New South Wales on the eastern seaboard of Australia.Her art practice is inspired and informed by the natural environment in which she lives and by her experience of and response to her surroundings while undertaking studio residencies in natural environments around the world.
+Australian visual artist and author, Katherine Boland lives on the Far South Coast of New South Wales and her art practice is inspired and informed by the natural environment in which she lives and by her experience of and response to her surroundings while undertaking studio residencies in natural environments around the world.

 Incorporating non-traditional media and processes in her work, Katherine seeks to distil classical interpretations of the beauty of the natural world in an organic, abstract space.
 She often begins the act of mark making by subjecting the surfaces of her large timber panels to the transformative power of flame; using fire itself as a drawing medium.
 Processes of inscribing and staining serve to capture the textures and colours of natural forms.
 Layers of wood stain, Japan black and liming solution are stripped back and more layers applied until a lustrous depth is achieved.